adaptant-labs/reverse-geocoding-service/README.md

 [![Build Status](https://travis-ci.com/adaptant-labs/reverse-geocoding-service.svg?branch=master)](https://travis-ci.com/adaptant-labs/reverse-geocoding-service#)

-A simple reverse geocoding microservice wrapped around the [georeverse] package written in Go.
+A simple reverse geocoding Consul-enabled microservice wrapped around the [georeverse] package written in Go.

 `reverse-geocoding-service` takes latitude and longitude as an encoded JSON pair and returns the corresponding [ISO 3166-1 alpha-2] 2-character country code in which the point is contained (leveraging the reference set of country